SundayLogic/olimpia-saas/README.md

 import slugify from "slugify";
 import { format } from "date-fns";
 import { cn } from "@/lib/utils";
+import dynamic from "next/dynamic";
-import { useEditor, EditorContent, BubbleMenu } from "@tiptap/react";
+import { useEditor } from "@tiptap/react"; // Regular import for useEditor
+import { EditorView } from "@tiptap/pm/view";

 import StarterKit from "@tiptap/starter-kit";
 import ImageExt from "@tiptap/extension-image";
 import LinkExt from "@tiptap/extension-link";